cse110-fa21-group22/cse110-fa21-group22/admin/meetings/11012021-meeting-TA.md

 - Items on the agenda that are not discussed

  ### Decisions Made and Their Reasoning
-  1. have the mobile friendlyness during the first sprint.
+  1. have the mobile friendliness during the first sprint.
   2.
  ### Ideas for Further Investigation
 1. have a priority list of features.
-2. have an eamil recipe.
+2. have an email recipe.
 3.

  ### When the meeting finished
+  4 pm

 ### TODO
 1. dividing tasks using miro as a board